selimslab/selimslab.github.io/_NOTES/essais/teamwork.md

 * People trust surgical teams with their lives because everyone in the team is an expert in their job, they trust each other and work together, leading to unparalleled professional prowess

 * [[mastery]] and [[respect]] lead to [[trust]], trust leads to autonomy and harmony

-* When people are in harmony, the team is more than the sum of its parts.
-They cover weaknesses and amplify strengths.

 * [[company-culture]] is a result of [[hiring]] decisions